-Richard Miller is an award-winning composer, conductor and arranger.
-London-based, he is currently completing a Masters’ degree at the Royal College of Music, generously supported by the RVW Trust, the Saint Marylebone Educational Foundation and the Countess of Munster Musical Trust.
-His tutors include Kenneth Hesketh, Howard Williams, Peter Stark and Simon Holt.
+Richard Miller is a London-based composer, conductor and arranger.
+He recently graduated with Distinction from his Masters’ degree at the Royal College of Music.
+His studies were generously supported by the RVW Trust, the Saint Marylebone Educational Foundation and the Countess of Munster Musical Trust.
+His tutors included Kenneth Hesketh, Howard Williams, Peter Stark and Simon Holt.
 He has attended the composers’ courses at the St Magnus Festival and the Dartington International Summer School (funded by both Help Musicians UK and the Boltini Trust), working with composers such as Sally Beamish, Colin Matthews and Sir Peter Maxwell Davies.
 Around this time, his first orchestral piece Phlebas was workshopped by the Bournemouth Symphony Orchestra.

-He is a recent recipient of the Royal Liverpool Philharmonic’s Christopher Brooks Composition Prize in association with the Rushworth Foundation.
+Richard is a recent recipient of the Royal Liverpool Philharmonic’s Christopher Brooks Composition Prize in association with the Rushworth Foundation.
 As part of the year-long residency, he received a cash prize of £1,000 and was commissioned to write a new work for the RLPS’ contemporary music ensemble, Ensemble 10/10 premiered at St George’s Hall in October 2017 under the baton of Clark Rundell.
-His travel costs between Liverpool and London are generously funded by Help Musicians UK.
+His travel costs between Liverpool and London were generously funded by Help Musicians UK.
 In 2017, he made his compositional debut at London’s Cadogan Hall as part of the RCM’s Rising Stars concert series, and in October his setting of Lay a Garland was workshopped by the BBC Singers.
 He is an Associate Member of the London Symphony Orchestra’s Soundhub scheme and was a member of Psappha’s ‘Composing for…’ scheme for the 2017/18 season.